alexbepple/lending-llama/readme.md

 Choices:
 * npm over yarn
   * npm is on-board after installing Node.js
-* Java _11_
+* Java _11 Zulu_
   * Even though slightly outdated, it’s default for client.
 Therefore, less risk of incompatibilities.
   * Client seems to be using SDKMAN + Zulu.
 SDKMAN is not an option; it provides no Node.
-SDKMAN seems to have Zulu 11.0.12 & .13.
-The closest asdf version to this is zulu-11.2.3.
+SDKMAN and asdf versioning for Zulu differ!
+SDKMAN gives the underlying OpenJDK version; whereas asdf the Zulu version (cp https://www.azul.com/downloads/?version=java-11-lts&package=jdk).

 ## IDE setup